-Figure 6.10Error!
-No text of specified style in document.-10 - The former 'Marlton' (left) and 'Rondebosch' (right), both now part of St Michael's Grammar School.
+Figure 6.10-10 - The former 'Marlton' (left) and 'Rondebosch' (right), both now part of St Michael's Grammar School.
 By comparison the two other 1870s mansions at 87 ('Aldourie') and 89 Alma Road are less intact.
 The front of 'Aldourie' is almost fully concealed by the postwar flats, and only the west side wall is visible from Chapel Street.
 It has rendered walls with ashlar patterning, a hipped roof and some surviving moulded decoration.
 The front of no.89 is more visible.
-It has a hipped roof and six-over-six sash windows.
+It has a hipped roof and sixover-six sash windows.
 At the front to one side are the hipped roof flats dating from the interwar period.
-The majority of houses constructed during the late nineteenth century boom (1880s to 1890s) are Italianate in style with symmetrical or asymmetrical (the latter with projecting faceted or flat bays) massing, rendered or bi-chrome brick walls (or, less commonly, timber with ashlar boards to the façade) and chimneys, hip slate or iron rooves and verandahs with ogee, skillion or bullnose roofs supported on cast iron or timber posts with cast iron frieze.
+The other pre-1870 single-storey house at 24 Johnson Street has been altered (non-original roof tiles, overpainting or rendering of walls), but retains the characteristic Victorian form and detailing including twin canted bays with a verandah (altered) between, double hung timber sash windows, ovolo profiles terminating in a stop chamfer to the window reveals and wall corners, paired eaves brackets and several rendered chimneys with cornices.
+The layout appears to be same or similar as shown on the 1897 Melbourne & Metropolitan Board of Works Detail Plan No.1407.
+Most houses constructed during the late nineteenth century boom (1880s to 1890s) are Italianate in style with symmetrical or asymmetrical (the latter with projecting faceted or flat bays) massing, rendered or bi-chrome brick walls (or, less commonly, timber with ashlar boards to the façade) and chimneys, hip slate or iron rooves and verandahs with ogee, skillion or bullnose roofs supported on cast iron or timber posts with cast iron frieze.
 Many are distinguished by elaborate stucco ornament including balustraded parapets and shaped pediments, intricate iron lacework and complex tiled patterns on verandah floors and pathways.
 Most are detached and there are several attached pairs, and two terrace rows.
 Notable detached boom-era villas include 'Sandhurst' 101 Alma Road, 3 Crimea Street (retains original cast iron front pedestrian gate and pillars) and 100 Wellington Street, which are all distinguished by ornate façade detailing.
 The houses at 5 & 7 Pilley Street are also notable for the elaborate detailing to the tripartite windows that feature pilasters with incised decorations and classical capitals.
 Although altered, 24 Marlton Crescent is notable for the elaborate detailing to the projecting bay, which includes a broken pediment.
 18 Crimea Street on the other hand is a fine and intact bi-chrome brick villa that has a corner tower, a return verandah that wraps around the projecting bay and what appears to be an early brick cistern or tank in the front yard.